oicr-gsi/variantMerging/README.md

 # variantMerging

-VariantMerging 2.1, a workflow for combining variant calls from SNV analyses done with different callers
+VariantMerging is a workflow for combining variant calls from SNV analyses done with different callers (such as muTect2, strelka2).
+The workflow pre-processes input vcf files by removing non-canonical contigs, fixing fields and inferring missing values from available data.
+It combines calls, annotating them with caller-specific tags which allows identification of consensus variants.
+The workflow also uses GATK for producing merged results.
+In this case, all calls appear as-as.
+Essentially, this is a simple concatenation of the inputs.

 ### Pre-processing

 The script used at this step performs the following tasks: